Lumesh Syntax Manual 1 (Basic Syntax)

 -s

-), variables must be initialized; otherwise, an error will be thrown. - When declaring multiple variables, the number of expressions on the right must match the number of variables on the left or be a single value; otherwise, a
+), variables must be initialized; otherwise, an error will occur. - When declaring multiple variables, the number of expressions on the right must match the number of variables on the left or be a single value; otherwise, a

 SyntaxError